denizoglu/bdd/i.SetUpServer.markdown

 I strongly advise you to record it in a good password manager like [KeePass](https://keepass.info/).
 Even better, install KeePass first, and create a very strong password with it.
 You can find more information on how to install KeePass for your system and synchronize your password database across multiple computers _-and even mobile phones-_ **[here](https://www.howtogeek.com/165882/how-to-use-keepass-in-your-browser-across-your-computers-and-on-your-phone/)**.

+From now on, I'll suppose that
-Now we have to a update apt-get database and then order it to install all updates available:
+Now we have to a update apt-get database and then order it to install all updates available.

 # 2. Update and Upgrade the Programs ASAP